 For water culture systems we recommend looking into products from Current Culture H2O.

-This is a Hydroponic system where the aerated nutrient rich water solution is regulated by a timer and fed from a reservoir to the plants and emitted thru drip irrigators.
+This is a hydroponic system where the aerated nutrient rich water solution is regulated by a timer, fed from a reservoir to the plants and emitted thru drip irrigators.

 Although most beginning marijuana growers choose soil for its ease of use and low entry cost, they usually switch to some type of hydroponic method as they get more comfortable with the process of growing marijuana indoors.